juhasztamas/PubSubDemo/README.md

 ```
 Returns:
 ```
-202 - If the requstbody is valid
+202 - If the requestbody is valid
 400 - If the request body has invalid parameters
 ```